MSLNZ/msl-network/docs/install.rst

 Compatibility
 -------------
-MSL-Network uses coroutines with the ``async`` and ``await`` syntax that were added in PEP492_ and is compatible with Python 3.6+.

-The :class:`~msl.network.client.Client` and :class:`~msl.network.service.Service` classes can be implemented in any programming language (and also in previous versions of Python).
+The :class:`~msl.network.client.Client` and :class:`~msl.network.service.Service` classes can be implemented in any programming language (and also in unsupported Python versions).
 See the :ref:`json-formats` section for how the Network :class:`~msl.network.manager.Manager` exchanges information between a :class:`~msl.network.client.Client` and a :class:`~msl.network.service.Service`.

 Dependencies
 ------------
-* Python 3.6+
+* Python 3.8+
 * cryptography_
 * paramiko_